Making the most of the theme editor

 Save it wherever you like.
 I named mine main.theme.
 I find using the .theme extension instead of .tres to be clearer, but feel free to use .tres if you prefer.

-Click the theme, this will pop up the theme editor.
+Click the theme, and this will open the theme editor.

 Importing the editor theme